“The Past is a foreign country: they do things differently there”

 At five I played ‘Ring-O-Ring-O-Roses’ and ‘What’s The Time Mr Wolf’.
 I went to birthday parties, passed the parcel, ate cubes of pineapple and cheese off cocktail sticks without ever wondering why, and danced unabashedly to ‘The Birdie Song.’

-At seven I remember my rainy day despair turning to excitement when my mother pulled a cardboard treasure chest of colouring and dot-to-dot books out of nowhere, and how the wet afternoon melted into insignificance outside the warm yellow womb of our farmhouse kitchen.
+At seven I remember rainy day despair turning to excitement when my mother pulled a cardboard treasure chest of colouring and dot-to-dot books from nowhere, and how the wet afternoon melted into insignificance outside the warm yellow womb of our farmhouse kitchen.
 Any book by Enid Blyton unfailingly had the same effect.

 At school I minded my ‘P’s and Q’s’ and covered my mouth with my hand when I coughed or sneezed.
 I wrinkled my nose and squeezed my brain to extract the right words in Gaelic to ask the teacher permission to go to the toilet.
 Like everyone else, I lived in fear of being caned by the headmaster.

 At eight I became an expatriate when my family moved to England.
-Suburban roads replaced single-track lanes and I mourned the home from which I was ‘untimely ript’ in pillow-soaking nighttime vigils for many, many months.
+Suburban roads replaced the single-track lanes of rural Irish farmland and I mourned the home from which I was ‘untimely ript’ in pillow-soaking nighttime vigils for many, many months.

 At nine and six my sister and I walked the mile to school together, crossing the main road with the lollipop lady.
 Knowing she looked out for us we sometimes took an alternate route, coming from the left instead of the right, just to catch her out.

-I loved school dinners (spotted dick and custard!) and playing in the sandpit and moving the jumpers the boys used as goalposts when they played football on the field during lunchbreak, but I never was any good at handstands, no matter how much I practiced.
-After school I ‘called for’ friends and we rode around on our bikes and climbed trees.
+Breaktime meant playing in the sandpit and moving the jumpers the boys used as goalposts when they played football on the field during lunchbreak; but I never was any good at handstands, no matter how much I practiced.
+After school I’d call for friends and we rode around on our bikes, dammed streams, and climbed trees.
 My favourite ice cream was a ‘Feast’ or a Cornetto.

 Growing Up Worlds Apart